-As described in the document Ubisense Architecture and ProtocolsUbisense Architecture and Protocols, the Ubisense architecture is homogeneous, being composed from a number of individual schema services.
+As described in Ubisense Architecture and Protocols, the Ubisense architecture is homogeneous, being composed from a number of individual schema services.
 There are two protocols relevant to data security and integrity in any Ubisense system: these are the protocols used to modify schema data, and to distribute schema data to clients.